sentinel-official/docs/docs/validator-setup/server-setup/ssh.md

 :::danger Important

 Add your **public** SSH key to the `authorized_keys` file on your VPS to enable secure SSH connections.
-If you don't perform this step you will be locked out and unable to connect to your VPS as it will be refused!
+If you do not perform this step you will be locked out and unable to connect to your VPS as it will be refused!

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519.pub username@server_ip
 ```
 :::

+If the import fails, ensure that the `.ssh/` folder exists on your server under the newly created user.
+If it does not exist, create it by doing `mkdir ~/.ssh`

 ### Server Side